lgactna/thesis-compile/md/_TODO.md

 - ~~Code blocks also need to be done manually, which is a little annoying~~
 	- no longer is this the case, but the spacing and sizing is kinda annoying
 	- ==Do code blocks also have to adhere to the double spacing requirement?
 Do code blocks need a figure/listing number and a caption?
 Do they even belong in the thesis body?==
+		- currently they're condensed in size to make them easier to read
+		- go to grad school and ask q
 	- Guidance: **Limit inline code blocks, and make them as short as possible.
 Make your point with a code block *once* - it's not supposed to be technical documentation.
 For longer code blocks, or those that require additional explanation, these belong in the appendix.**

-- Gotta standardize use of existing synthesizers - sometimes I wikilink them, sometimes I just italicize them, and that's inconsistent.
-Do I make a citation to the associated paper or repo every single time I mention it?
+- Gotta standardize use of existing synthesizers - sometimes I wikilink them, sometimes I just italicize them, sometimes I do nothing, and that's inconsistent. ==Do I make a citation to the associated paper or repo every single time I mention it?== **Answer: yes** (it won't hurt)
-	- =="Script and italic typefaces are not acceptable except where absolutely necessary i.e. in Latin designations of species, etc."== - so no italicization for emphasis or to designate names of tools? what's the convention for that?
+	- =="Script and italic typefaces are not acceptable except where absolutely necessary i.e. in Latin designations of species, etc."== - so no italicization for emphasis or to designate names of tools? what's the convention for that? - ask the grad school
 	- Should my tools also go in the Glossary?

-- Citing code repositories - do I need to go find the name of the person who made it?
-Or is what Zotero spits out fine?
+- ==Citing code repositories - do I need to go find the name of the person who made it?
+Or is what Zotero spits out fine?== (but what if it's *a lot* of people?)
+	- ==Also, do I even cite names of tools to begin with?
+If I mention that `pycdlib` is a thing, do I now need to cite it?
+Or do I just need to make a generic hyperlink to it?== **Answer: yes**; references aren't just to cover your ass, they may be actual references to interesting things as well. zotero's autocite is fine, and you can refer to the University of Arizona's guidelines for more detail.

+- Glossary and acronym entries need to be ref-linked.
+Those use `\acrfull{}` tags based on the names in the glossary.
+	- ==Do I need a glossary and acronym listing?== optional, but if it would be helpful you can
+	- ==Should the names of synthesizers go into the glossary?
+What belongs in a glossary?== - sure, it wouldn't hurt

 # Things to do

 Things that can be done Right Now:

-- 5.2 (core outputs)
+- ~~5.2 (core outputs)~~
 - ~~8.2 (future work), things that are out of scope that we *definitely* know won't happen and therefore don't have to wait until we're done with implementation to figure out what didn't get done~~
 - ~~9 (conclusion), it's just like one paragraph lmao~~
 - ~~put a link to the AKF repos... somewhere lol~~